 The heavy-duty industrial equipment sector is a key part of the Congolese mining and construction industries which have the potential to offer high quality employment opportunities to youth.
 However, very few young Congolese people gain access to these skilled and appealing jobs as they seldom possess the skills required by the productive sectors.

-The project “Support for training and skilled employment in the heavy equipment sector of the Democratic Republic of Congo” will improve youth’s access to skilled labour opportunities in the heavy-duty industrial equipment sector in provinces where employment opportunities are the highest.
+The project “Appui à la formation et à l’emploi qualifié dans le secteur des engins lourds de la République démocratique du Congo” (PAFEQ-RDC) will improve youth’s access to skilled labour opportunities in the heavy-duty industrial equipment sector in the Haut-Katanga and the Lualaba provinces, where employment opportunities are the highest.

 “Our ambition with this initiative is to create industry-related training opportunities for young people in the DRC that ultimately will lead to job creation.
 Creating sustainable jobs for young men and women is a key to development and long-term success for both our industry and the society at large and it all starts with quality education.
 We are committed to driving prosperity through transport solutions and this includes the societies we operate in”, said Johan Reiman, Director Corporate Responsibility, Volvo Group.
-Within the framework of the project, Volvo Group will join forces with SMT, which is the official dealer of Volvo CE in the DRC, to increase the capacities of the partner training centers.
+Within the framework of the project, Volvo Group will join forces with Services Machinery Trucks (SMT), which distributes Volvo heavy machinery in the DRC, to increase the capacities of the partner training centres.

 Henric Råsbrant, Ambassador of Sweden to the DRC remarked, “Creating employment opportunities for the Congolese youth is an important step towards a sustainable economic development of the DRC.
 The companies involved will also have the opportunity to employ young women and reap the benefits of a more diverse and inclusive workforce.
 That’s smart economics!”